Elico-Corp/odoo-addons/website_certificate/README.rst

 Usage
 =====

-Configure the company bei'an information in website setting, then you can see the bei'an information display at the bottom right of website.
+Configure the company certificate information in website setting, then you can see the certificate information display at the bottom right of website.

 For further information, please visit: